British judge set to rule on extradition of WikiLeaks’ Julian Assange to U.S.

 Vamos said British courts have blocked extradition to countries with disreputable courts, such as Russia, and others with inhumane and degrading prisons.
 “But there’s much respect for the U.S. system,” he said.

-If Assange’s extradition is blocked, it would most likely be because the judge agrees that Assange’s mental health poses too great a risk.
-Even here, the bar is set very high, as the U.S. prisons are filled with mentally ill inmates, who receive adequate care, as James Lewis, the lawyer representing the U.S. government, argued in court.
+If Assange’s extradition is blocked, it would probably be because the judge agrees that Assange’s mental health poses too great a risk.
+Even here, the bar is set very high, as the U.S. prisons are filled with mentally ill inmates, and James Lewis, the lawyer representing the U.S. government, argued in court that they receive adequate care.

 Yet there is recent precedent for denying a U.S. request on the grounds pursued by Assange.